-You are very strongly encouraged to make contact with prospective supervisors before applying, in order to work out whether this course is the right choice and the likely availability of funding.
+You are very strongly encouraged to make contact with prospective supervisors before applying, in order to work out whether this course is the right choice.

 The set of documents you should send with your application to this course comprises the following: